AliAlpKUREL/Education-Appointment-Form-midterm/README.md

-# Education-Appointment-Form-midterm
+# Education-Appointment-Form-Midterm

-# Web Projesi Dökümantasyonu
+## Web Project Documentation

-## Proje Tanımı
+### Project Description
-Bu proje, HTML, CSS ve JavaScript kullanılarak geliştirilmiş bir web uygulamasıdır.
+This is a web application developed using HTML, CSS, and JavaScript.
-Kullanıcıların çeşitli sayfalara erişebilmesi ve form verilerini göndermesi gibi işlevleri içerir.
+It enables users to navigate through different pages and submit form data.

-## Teknolojiler ve Araçlar
+### Technologies and Tools
-Proje şu teknolojiler ve araçlar kullanılarak geliştirilmiştir:
+The project utilizes the following technologies and tools:
-- **HTML**: Sayfa yapıları ve içerik düzenlemeleri için.
+- **HTML**: Used for structuring web pages and organizing content.
-- **CSS**: Sayfaların görsel stil ve düzenlemeleri için.
+- **CSS**: Used for styling and page layout.
-- **JavaScript**: Sayfa içi etkileşimler ve dinamik işlemler için.
+- **JavaScript**: Used for adding interactivity and dynamic features.

-### Dosya Açıklamaları:
+### File Descriptions
-- **thank-you.html**: Form gönderildikten sonra teşekkür mesajı gösteren sayfa.
+- **thank-you.html**: Displays a thank-you message after form submission.
-- **contact.html**: Kullanıcıların iletişim bilgilerini girmeleri için form içeren sayfa.
+- **contact.html**: Contains a form for users to input their contact details.
-- **home.html**: Web projesinin ana sayfası, projenin amacı ve özelliklerini tanıtır.
+- **home.html**: The homepage of the application, showcasing its purpose and features.
-- **index.html**: Projenin ana giriş sayfası, kullanıcının ilk gördüğü sayfadır.
+- **index.html**: The main entry point and landing page of the application.
-- **css/style.css**: Projedeki tüm sayfaların stilini düzenleyen ana CSS dosyası.
+- **css/style.css**: The main CSS file for styling all project pages.
-- **js/script.js**: Sayfaların etkileşimini sağlayan JavaScript dosyası.
+- **js/script.js**: A JavaScript file for handling dynamic interactions.

-## Fonksiyonel Özellikler
+### Functional Features
-- **Form İşlemleri**: Kullanıcılar iletişim formunu doldurduğunda, form verileri toplanır ve teşekkür sayfasına yönlendirilir.
+- **Form Handling**: Users can fill out the contact form, and upon submission, the data is collected and the user is redirected to the thank-you page.
-- **Responsive Tasarım**: Web sayfası, masaüstü, tablet ve mobil cihazlarda düzgün görüntülenmek üzere responsive tasarıma sahiptir.
+- **Responsive Design**: Designed to work seamlessly on desktops, tablets, and mobile devices.
-- **Dinamik JavaScript Etkileşimleri**: JavaScript, sayfa üzerinde kullanıcı etkileşimlerine yanıt veren dinamik öğeleri kontrol eder.
+- **Dynamic JavaScript Interactions**: Interactive elements that respond dynamically to user actions.